wikimedia/mediawiki-extensions-Wikibase/docs/topics/hooks-js.md

 #### wikibase.statement.startEditing (jquery.wikibase.statementview.js)
   * Called when entering the edit mode for an existing statement.
 Gets the statement's guid passed as parameter.

+#### wikibase.statement.stopEditing (jquery.wikibase.statementview.js)
+  * Called when leaving the edit mode for an existing statement.
+Gets the statement's guid passed as parameter.